-Local WordPress setup is essential to make changes to live blog.
-If you are a WordPress developer/blogger, then you must have it to customise the live WordPress website.
+Local WordPress setup is essential to make changes to a live blog.
+If you are a WordPress developer/blogger, then you must have it to customize the live WordPress website.

 Recently I have written a guide for the local WordPress setup with the XAMPP (you can try this also).

 Today, I found another most straightforward way to create a local copy of your live WordPress site for customization and all.
 I am sharing the guide How I made a local setup with the DesktopServer.
 You can set up a WordPress blog within 10 minutes with the help of DesktopServer.

 Download the DesktopServer from the official site

 DesktopServer is available for the Windows and Mac platform means you can install WordPress on Mac also.